satojkovic/DeepLogo/README.md

 DeepLogo
 ---
-A brand logo detection system using tensorflow object detection API.
+A brand logo detection system using Tensorflow Object Detection API.

+## Description

+Tensorflow Object Detection API is the easy to use framework for creating a custom deep learning model that solves object detection problems.

+If you already have your own dataset, you can simply create a custom model with sufficient accuracy using a collection of detection models pre-trained on COCO, KITTI, and OpenImages dataset.

+DeepLogo provides training and evaluation environments of Tensorflow Object Detection API for creating a brand logo detection model.

-### Examples
+## Examples

 Belows are detection examples.